 Today the Botanical Gardens are truly exceptional, and are owned by the Devaux family.
 I don’t think of myself as a big botanical gardens junkie (they might be right up there with geological lectures in my book), but the variety in plants, trees, and flowers was really something.
 I took many close up pictures of pretty flowers.

 Winding my way through the garden, I ended up at the Diamond Waterfall, a 30-meter gush of water that settles momentarily in a pool before being siphoned off to feed the mineral baths.
 My next destination.

 There are 5 mineral baths at the Diamond Botanical Garden, two indoor and private, and three outdoors and open for all to see.
 These pools were definitely more posh than the other baths I had been to in St. Lucia; they were even tiled!

 Anyone can use the pools; you just have to pay (more for the indoor pools, privacy has a price).
-Because I am a needlessly cheap weirdo, I of course went for the outdoors variety, felt out the three pools, and jumped into the warmest.
+Because I am a needlessly cheap weirdo, I of course went for the outdoor variety, felt out the three pools, and jumped into the warmest.
 The water was probably the same temperature that the Piton Waterfall had been, so it was not too hot, but warm enough to keep me happy when it started to rain.